JAForbes/pgmg/readme.md

                             file again.
                             Cluster hooks will still run 1 time per host to ensure roles and cluster level settings are configured at each site.

---teardown                  Runs the teardown hook for migrations tagged as dev.
-                            Not to be used in production.
-Will exit non zero if --dev flag is not also passed.

---env-file <file>           Specify an env file to be loaded before running your
-                            migration files.
-Note this will overwrite ambient environment variables with the same name.

---search-path=''            Specify custom default search_path for all your migrations.
-                            Default='' if not prevented via --keep-default-search-path

---keep-default-search-path  By default pgmg sets search_path='' to encourage you
-                            to fully qualify names and/or explicitly set search_path to the minimum required scope.
-This flag will leave search_path at its more insecure default.

 --dry                       Doesn't run any migrations, instead just prints out the migrations
                             that would run.
 But does run initial setup scripts